-The investment strategy guides investment decisions based on factors such as

-- securities issued by companies that derive more than 10% of their revenue from thermal coal extraction, - securities issued by utility companies that generate more than 20% of their revenues from coal, - securities issued by companies involved in the production of tobacco, and securities issued by companies involved in the distribution of tobacco with more than 5% of their revenues.
+The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance. - securities issued by companies involved in the production of tobacco, and securities issued by companies involved in the distribution of tobacco with more than 5% of their revenues.